Reviews You Can Rely On

 A bit pricey

-Who it's best for: The Logitech MX Master 3S is an excellent productivity mouse designed to make your work more efficient.
+Who it's best for: The Logitech MX Master 3S is an excellent productivity mouse designed to make your workflow more efficient.
 If you spend your day navigating spreadsheets, editing videos or graphics, or even just browsing web pages for research or fun, this mouse will improve the experience.
 It features dual scroll wheels: One for vertical scrolling and another for horizontal navigation.
-“I thought both scroll wheels were smooth, fast, and accurate,” mentioned one of our testers in their review.
+“I thought both scroll wheels were smooth, fast, and accurate,” mentioned one of our testers.
 The MX Master 3S also features forward and backward navigation buttons, selectable infinite scroll, and convenient USB-C charging.
 We think this is the superior option for anyone who values smooth control and efficiency.

-Why we love it: Not only is the MX Master 3S an effective tool, but it also feels natural in the hand.
-Its ergonomic design provides exceptional comfort, allowing extended use without causing wrist or hand strain throughout the workday.
-Our lead tester noted, “There are these cozy grooves for my thumb to rest, providing a wider place for it to land that helps alleviate strain from needing to pinch compared to other mice.”
+Why we love it: Not only does the MX Master 3S give you precise control, but it also feels natural in the hand.
+Its ergonomic design provides exceptional comfort, allowing extended use without causing wrist or hand strain.
+Our lead tester noted, “There are these cozy grooves for my thumb to rest, providing a wider place for it to land that helps alleviate strain from needing to pinch.”
 We were also impressed with its ultra-responsive and precise sensor, which can even function on glass surfaces.

 Should you buy it?
 This productivity-focused mouse is well worth the cost for the amount of time it can save you and the strain it can prevent in the long run.
-It was designed to accommodate a wide range of users, making it a great option for most people looking for a comfortable, convenient, precise mousing experience.
+It is comfortable, convenient, and precise, making it a great option for almost anyone.
 However, it does have a blatantly asymmetrical design that makes it unsuitable for left-handed people.
-There are also specially designed ergonomic mice that go the extra mile in relieving repetitive strain injuries.
+And, while comfortable, there are other specially designed ergonomic mice that go the extra mile in relieving repetitive strain injuries.
 Even so, the MX Master 3S strikes the best balance between comfort and function that we've seen yet.

 Connection Type: Wireless | Shape: Right-Handed